 Another 24 hours and I’m crumpled and crying.
 My whole body was weak and I felt sick and dizzy but didn’t know why.
 I didn’t know how to explain it.
 My feet and legs burned like they were on fire but tingled at the same time and I could barely get dressed.
 I cried on my husband and then wiped my tears and went out to teach Sunday School.
 We’re suck it up kind of people.

 Over the course of the next few weeks I’d find myself gripped by a fatigue I’ve never experienced.
-Barely able to walk much further than the bathroom to the couch, I developed a severe pain on my right side just below my ribs and the pain and weakness worked its way up my body–first in my feet then to my calves, thighs and hips.
+Barely able to walk much further than the bathroom to the couch, I developed a severe pain on my left side just below my ribs and the pain and weakness worked its way up my body–first in my feet then to my calves, thighs and hips.

 My ankles would collapse in causing me to fall.
 My soles of my feet went completely numb and gradually, my hands and arms progressed to the point I needed help from my teenage daughter to button my shirts and tie my shoes.
 My son would push the button on my battery operated toothbrush for me.
 I could barely hold it.